xubidor/phaser/README.md

 > 26th August 2016

 Summer is nearly over, the nights are drawing in, and the Phaser releases continue.
 After enjoying a short break in August, we're back with Phaser 2.6.2.
 This is mostly a maintenance release, with a lot of attention paid to clearing bugs, and improving features.
-There's also some significant updates to our fork of Pixi, setting the scene for the next iteration of Phaser.
+There are also some significant updates to our fork of Pixi, setting the scene for the next iteration of Phaser.

 Check the [Change Log](#change-log) for the complete list of what's new and updated.